1RyanChen1/PDF-Merger/README.md

 -Download PDFMergerGui.exe and run locally, no python/library installation required

 For developers / running from source
--Make sure you have python 3.x and pypdf installed
+- Make sure you have python 3.x and pypdf installed
 - Install dependency:
   pip install pypdf